-There's a tonne of awesome things to do in Vancouver; attractions and places of interest include:
+There's a ton of awesome things to do in Vancouver; attractions and places of interest include:

-Stanley Park is an absolute must for anyone visiting Vancouver!
+Stanley Park is an absolute must for anyone visiting Vancouver.
 And the best bit is that it's really easy to get there.
-Stanley Park lies north of Vancouver, and is an epic park that's ideal for walking, running, rollerblading and cycling along the 5.5 miles of promenade and seawall.
+Stanley Park lies north of Vancouver, and is ideal for walking, running, rollerblading and cycling along the 5.5 miles of promenade and seawall.

 If you're after something a bit off the beaten track, there are also gravel and dirt trails for off-road biking and hiking.

 Thanks to a forest of approximately 150,000 trees, this part of Vancouver is teeming with plenty of critters, so expect to see plenty of wildlife in Stanley Park, like raccoons, black squirrels, harbour seals, coyotes, bald eagles and bats.

 Stanley Park is a designated national historic site of Canada and the world-famous totem poles mark the former settlement of a First Nations village.
 These ginormous colourful wooden structures are replicas of the original totems, which are currently being preserved in storage.